krazyhacks/krazyhacks.github.io/_pages/random_git.md

 GIT Configs are either, system, global or local i.e. per repository The above
 {% highlight bash linenos %}# Updates /etc/gitconfig (system wide that affects all user on the same box)
-$ git config --global user.name
+$ sudo git config --system user.name
-$ git config --global user.name "John Doe"
+$ sudo git config --system user.name "John Doe"
-$ git config --global user.email johndoe@example.com
+$ sudo git config --system user.email johndoe@example.com
+Obviously, from the above, you would NOT set personal config at a system level across an entire machine.

 # Updates ~/.gitconfig (Affects all projects used by the specific users i.e. home directory)
 $  git config --global user.name